JackTan25/HybridSearch2026/docs/guides/set_up_cluster.md

 2. Set `storage_type` to `"minio"`.
 3. Set `peer_ip` and `peer_port`.
 4. Update object storage-specific settings.
-5. Save your changes and start up Infinity using the customized configuration file.
+5. Save your changes and start up hybridsearch using the customized configuration file.
    *When a cluster node starts, it automatically operates in `ADMIN` mode.*

 For further instructions on specifying a configuration file or setting parameters, see the [Configurations](https://infiniflow.org/docs/dev/configurations).